dbashford/mimosa-server-reload/README.md

 ```
 serverReload:
-  folders:["src", "lib", "routes"]
+  watch:[]
   exclude:[]
   validate:true
 ```

-* `folders`: an array of folders whose contents will trigger a server restart when changed
+* `watch`: an array of folders and files whose contents will trigger a server restart when changed.
+This empty array must be overridden to take advantage of the module.
 * `exclude`: an array of strings and/or regexs, the list of files and file patterns to exclude from restarting the server.
 Can be a mix of regexes and strings.  ex: `ex: [/\.txt$/, "vendor/jqueryui.js"]`.
 Can be left off or made null if not needed.
 * `validate`: a boolean, whether or not to validate changed files.
 When true, the default, `mimosa-server-reload` will `require()` the changed file.
 If the require fails, because it is invalid CoffeeScript/JavaScript for instance, Mimosa will not attempt to restart the server since the restart will likely fail.